-Where 3rd Party will be installing equipment into, configuring, maintaining, managing, repairing, or monitoring BT's own network the following controls will apply:
+Where 3rd Party will be installing equipment, configuring, maintaining, managing, repairing, or monitoring BT's own network the following controls will apply:

-- 16.1 Upon request, the 3rd Party shall provide BT with the names, addresses and such other details as BT shall reasonably require of all individual 3rd Party Personnel who: - shall from time to time be directly involved in the deployment, maintenance and/or management of the Service(s) before they are respectively engaged.

-- shall liaise with BT in relation to discussion around BT- and/or 3rd Party-identified vulnerabilities in the Service(s). - 16.2 In relation to its UK-based support activities, the 3rd Party shall retain a skilled security team comprised of at least one UK national who shall be available for liaison with BT and the team shall attend such meetings as BT shall from time to time reasonably require. - 16.3 The 3rd Party shall provide BT with a schedule (updated as necessary from time to time) of all active components comprised in the Service(s) and their respective sources. - 16.4 The 3rd Party shall ensure that installation of new systems, equipment or software on BT's own network utilises the most recent software version and patch. - 16.5 The 3rd Party shall ensure that all security-relevant logging is enabled on all network equipment installed by the 3rd Party and sent to the BT network logging systems. - 16.6 The 3rd Party shall provide BT with timely (i.e., as soon as practicable to allow remediation before publicly publishing) information in relation to any vulnerabilities in the Service(s) and comply (at the 3rd Party's cost) with such reasonable requirements in relation to vulnerabilities as may be notified by BT. - 16.7 The 3rd Party shall ensure that any security-related components comprised in the Service(s) as are identified by or to BT from time to time are, at the 3rd Party's cost, externally evaluated to BT's reasonable satisfaction. - 16.8 The 3rd Party shall promptly, and in any event within 7 Working Days, provide to BT full details of any features and/or functionality in the Service(s) or that are planned in the Roadmap for the Service(s) that from time to time: - the 3rd Party knows; or - BT reasonably believes and so informs the 3rd Party are designed for, or could be used for, lawful interception or any other interception of telecommunication's traffic.
-Such details shall include all Information that is reasonably necessary to enable BT to fully understand the nature, composition, and extent of such features and/or functionality. - 16.9 The 3rd Party must not use any network monitoring tools that can view application information. - 16.10 The 3rd Party Personnel building, developing, and/or supporting BT's own network shall have as a minimum L2 pre-employment check.
-L3 pre-employment checks will be required for roles identified by BT. - 3rd Party shall permit BT to install security software to BT's specification, on any 3rd Party virtual infrastructure (including but not limited to virtual machines and containers) or 3rd Party-installed operating system running on BT Networks. - 16.12 3rd Party must ensure that the latest security patches are applied to systems/assets/Networks/applications ensuring that: - 3rd Party deploys patches as soon as reasonably practicable and uses best endeavours to deploy within the following timescales following patch release:
+- 16.1 Upon request, the 3rd Party shall provide BT with the names, addresses and such other details as BT shall reasonably require of all individual 3rd Party Personnel who: - shall from time to time be directly involved in the deployment, maintenance and/or management of the Service(s) before they are respectively engaged. - shall liaise with BT in relation to discussion around BT- and/or 3rd Party-identified vulnerabilities in the Service(s). - 16.2 In relation to its UK-based support activities, the 3rd Party shall retain a skilled security team comprised of at least one UK national who shall be available for liaison with BT and the team shall attend such meetings as BT shall from time to time reasonably require. - 16.3 The 3rd Party shall provide BT with a schedule (updated as necessary from time to time) of all active components comprised in the Service(s) and their respective sources. - 16.4 The 3rd Party shall provide BT with timely (i.e., as soon as practicable to allow remediation before publicly publishing) information in relation to any vulnerabilities in the Service(s) and comply (at the 3rd Party's cost) with such reasonable requirements in relation to vulnerabilities as may be notified by BT. - 16.5 The 3rd Party shall ensure that any security-related components comprised in the Service(s) as are identified by or to BT from time to time are, at the 3rd Party's cost, externally evaluated to BT's reasonable satisfaction. - 16.6 The 3rd Party shall promptly, and in any event within 7 Working Days, provide to BT full details of any features and/or functionality in the Service(s) or that are planned in the Roadmap for the Service(s) that from time to time: - the 3rd Party knows; or - BT reasonably believes and so informs the 3rd Party are designed for, or could be used for, lawful interception or any other interception of telecommunication's traffic.
+Such details shall include all Information that is reasonably necessary to enable BT to fully understand the nature, composition, and extent of such features and/or functionality. - 16.7 The 3rd Party must not use any network monitoring tools that can view application information. - 16.8 The 3rd Party Personnel building, developing, and/or supporting BT's own network shall have as a minimum L2 pre-employment check.
+L3 pre-employment checks will be required for roles identified by BT. - 16.9 3rd Party shall permit BT to install security software to BT's specification, on any 3rd Party virtual infrastructure (including but not limited to virtual machines and containers) or 3rd Party-installed operating system running on BT Networks.